malexandersalazar/tools-python-secure-password-generator/README.md

 > python spg.py

 You can set a desired length as a parameter.
-The minimum lenght value is 12 and the default value is 16.
+The minimum length value is 12 and the default value is 16.

 > python spg.py -l=12

-You can specify the generation mode `m=a (alphanumeric)` or `m=s (secure)`.
+You can specify the generation mode as `m=a (alphanumeric)` or `m=s (secure)`.

 > python spg.py -m=a